Relational transgression: Social-cognitive variables

 Attributions of responsibility for a given transgression may have an adverse effect on forgiveness.
 Specifically, if a transgression is viewed as intentional or malicious, the offended partner is less likely to feel empathy and forgive.
 Based on the notion that forgiveness is driven primarily by empathy, the offender must accept responsibility and seek forgiveness immediately following the transgression, as apologies have shown to elicit empathy from the offended partner.
 The resulting feelings of empathy elicited in the offended partner may cause them to better relate to the guilt and loneliness their partner may feel as a result of the transgression.
 In this state of mind, the offended partner is more likely to seek to normalize the relationship through granting forgiveness and restoring closeness with their partner.

+The role of third-party confidants

+An article by Pederson et al. (2019) investigated the differences between the support that victims desire versus the support they actually receive when discussing relational transgressions with third-party confidants, like close friends.
+They found that individuals often receive less support than they desire, which can lead to further negative outcomes such as a decreased relational satisfaction and even increased stress.

+Following relational transgressions, individuals often seek support from friends, family, or confidants to navigate their emotional responses and decisions regarding the relationship where the transgression had occurred.
+Discrepancies between the support desired and the support received, A.K.A. "support gaps" significantly impact a victim's coping from a transgression.
+The study found when individuals perceive a lack of adequate support, it can exacerbate feelings of distress and hinder the healing process from the relational transgression.
+On the other hand, appropriate and empathetic support from one's social network can help aid in the victim's coping process and contribute to more positive outcomes following a transgression.
+These findings show the important role that external, third-party support plays in the aftermath of relational transgressions and the importance of addressing support gaps to aid in the victim's recovery.

 Remedial strategies for the offender

 Prior sections offered definitions of forgiveness along with determinants of forgiveness from the perspective of the partner who has experienced the hurtful transgression.
 As noted earlier, swift apologies and utilization of repair strategies by the offender have the greatest likelihood of eliciting empathy from the offended and ultimately receiving forgiveness for the transgression.
 The sections below address remedial strategies offenders may use to facilitate a state in which the offended more likely to offer forgiveness and seek to normalize the relationship.